Pen – FrøyaRingen (NYTEK23)

 Reasons for why it is important to maintain tight chains in the load bearing system:

-- Reduce the amount of bended steel rods that must be replaced.
+- Reduce the amount of bent steel rods that must be replaced.

 - Extend the lifetime of steel rods and rod bolts by reducing the wear of these components over time.
 This can delay the time when the material thickness no longer fulfills the requirements.